TimWillebrands/timsite/src/content/work/auxin.md

 ## Phase 1: Independent monoliths on a shared platform

-Before Auxin was pitched, I built an in‑house platform that could host modern React apps while safely embedding pieces of the legacy system.
-When the client asked for a central hub for horticulture (open to third‑party apps), that work became our blueprint.
+Before Auxin was pitched, I rebuilt an in‑house platform that could host modern React apps while safely embedding pieces of the legacy system it replaced.
+When the client asked for a central hub for horticulture (open to third‑party apps), that mode of thinking became my blueprint when building Auxin.

-- Every app = one service + its own database + its own webapp
+Every feature belongs to a single domain which is build using a single _service_ which owns their own _database_ and serves its own _webapp_ to present the feature to the users.
-- No shared mutable data.
-Isolation by default
+This way there can be **no** shared mutable data.
+Isolation by default and thus (or so I hoped) [no spooky action in the distance](https://en.wikipedia.org/wiki/Action_at_a_distance_%28computer_programming%29).
-- The shared platform provides authentication, multi‑tenancy, navigation, and style cohesion
-- Apps stay independently deployable and own their domain end to end
+The shared platform provides authentication, multi‑tenancy, navigation, and style cohesion.
+Apps stay independently deployable, own their domain end to end and can be as sinple or complex as needed without impacting other parts of the platform.

-This was not microservices for their own sake.
+This was not microservices in the traditional sense.
 These were independent monoliths, presented through one platform.
-It gave us speed and autonomy without early distributed complexity.
+It gave us speed and autonomy without most of the distributed complexity.

 Read more: [Blueprinting Auxin: Independent Monoliths on a Shared Platform](/writing/independent-monoliths-platform)

 ## Phase 2: Event sourcing to share data without coupling

 As the number of apps grew, cross‑domain data became necessary.
-I pushed back on service‑to‑service calls because they create tight coupling.
+Reading up on microservice horror-stories I decided against service‑to‑service calls and prevent any tight coupling.
 Talking with peers led us to event sourcing: store immutable domain events in append‑only streams (we used EventStoreDB at the time).

 - A shared event log is the primary source of truth
 - Services project events into their own materialized views for fast queries